Kautenja/PotatoChips/README.md

 ## 2A03

-2A03 is an emulation of the 2A03 sound chip from the Nintendo Entertainment System (NES) for VCV Rack.
+2A03 is an emulation of the Ricoh 2A03 audio processing unit from the Nintendo Entertainment System (NES) for VCV Rack.
 The 2A03 chip contains two pulse wave generators, a quantized triangle wave generator, and a noise generator.
 The original chip featured a DMC loader for playing samples that has been omitted in this emulation.

 <p align="center">
 <img alt="2A03" src="img/2A03.png" height="380px">